-Exhibit Number Description of Document 31.1 Rule 13a-14(a) Certification of Chief Executive Officer 31.2 Rule 13a-14(a) Certification of Chief Financial Officer 32.1 Statement of the Chief Executive Officer under Section 906 of the Sarbanes-Oxley Act of 2002 (18 U.S.C.
-Section 1350) 32.2 Statement of the Chief Financial Officer under Section 906 of the Sarbanes-Oxley Act of 2002 (18 U.S.C.
+Exhibit Number Description of Document 10.1† Amendment No. 2, dated as of April 7, 2022, to Global Collaboration and License Agreement, dated October 24, 2017, by and between the Company and MacroGenics, Inc. 31.1 Rule 13a-14(a) Certification of Chief Executive Officer.
+31.2 Rule 13a-14(a) Certification of Chief Financial Officer.
+32.1 Statement of the Chief Executive Officer under Section 906 of the Sarbanes-Oxley Act of 2002 (18 U.S.C.
 Section 1350).
-101.INS XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Presentation Linkbase Document 101.DEF XBRL Taxonomy Definition Linkbase Document 104 Cover Page Interactive Data File (embedded within the Inline XBRL document).
+32.2 Statement of the Chief Financial Officer under Section 906 of the Sarbanes-Oxley Act of 2002 (18 U.S.C.
+Section 1350).
+101.INS XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.
+101.SCH XBRL Taxonomy Extension Schema Document.
+101.CAL XBRL Taxonomy Extension Calculation Linkbase Document.
+101.LAB XBRL Taxonomy Extension Label Linkbase Document.
+101.PRE XBRL Taxonomy Presentation Linkbase Document.
+101.DEF XBRL Taxonomy Definition Linkbase Document.
+104 Cover Page Interactive Data File (embedded within the Inline XBRL document).

-^{} Filed herewith.
+\ Filed herewith.

-^{} In accordance with Item 601(b)(32)(ii) of Regulation S-K and SEC Release No. 34-47986, the certifications furnished in Exhibits 32.1 and 32.2 hereto are deemed to accompany this Form 10-Q and will not be deemed "filed" for purposes of Section 18 of the Exchange Act.
+\\ In accordance with Item 601(b)(32)(ii) of Regulation S-K and SEC Release No. 34-47986, the certifications furnished in Exhibits 32.1 and 32.2 hereto are deemed to accompany this Form 10-Q and will not be deemed "filed" for purposes of Section 18 of the Exchange Act.
 Such certifications will not be deemed to be incorporated by reference into any filing under the Securities Act or the Exchange Act.